smart-patrol/ai-ml-interview-prep-and-more/README.md

-# Interview Prep for 2022
+# Delibrate Practice and Interview Prep Repo

-Repository consits of various sources used to prepare for MLE and DS interviews in 2022 landscape.
+Repository consits of various sources used to prepare interviews and some deliberate practice modules I wanted to hold on to.

-**Data Structures**

-Typical python data structures encountered in coding interviews.

-**Deep Learning**

-DL foundations

-**Grokking the Coding Interview**

-Some parts from [Educative.io](https://www.educative.io/) (which is awesome) Grokking the Coding Interivew.

-**Interviews**

-Prep I did for specific companies

-**Leet Code**

-Select leet code problems I wanted to further review.

-**Machine Learning Algos**

-How to implement some foundational algos from scratch in python.

-**Naive Bayes**

-Coursera's NLP Specialization versio of Naive Bayes

-**Python for Programmers**

-Again some parts from [Educative.io](https://www.educative.io/) (which is awesome) Python for Programmers.
+Sources should be attirbuted.
+If not, please let me know.